meorkamalmeorsulaiman/srv6/README.md

 The idea is to build an L3-VPN service over SRv6.
 At the end of this lab we will be having L3 reachability between CE2 and CE3.
 We will devide this learning into several parts:

-- Part 1: L3 reachability for IGP
+- Part 1: L3 Reachability over Loopback Addresses
-- Part 2: Enabling segment routing with IS-IS
+- Part 2: Enabling SRv6
+- Part 3: PE-CE Routing
-- Part 3: Establish VPNv4 connectivity between PE's and RR
+- Part 4: VPNv4 Neighborship
-- Part 4: Enable SRv6 L3VPN service
+- Part 5: SRv6 based IPv4 L3VPN